Kaiddd/Command-Prompt-Revamped/README.md

 # Issues
 CTRL-C cannot be hooked/blocked, so CTRL-C will cause a pause, pressing it twice will skip this warning, but may close the prompt at times, recommended solution is responding "n".
+/? for usage only shows the usage of the call command.

 # bCmd Minimal?
 Minimal is bCmd without settings options and such, still fully functioning as a cmd replacement.
 Nothing extra.